hewills/OBI/README.md

 ===

-# RPD_Convert.hta
+## RPD_Convert.hta

-This program converts RPD binary files into UML, and vice-versa.
+This program converts oracle RPD binary files into UML, and vice-versa.

 ===

-# obicheck.pl
+## obicheck.pl

-This script checks the cpu load on a server, and sends an email once a certain limit is reached.
+This script checks the cpu load on a unix server, and sends an email if a certain limit is reached.
+Script is schedule via crontab.

 ===